 The Devil is in the Math

 As someone who formerly worked in the technology sector, I understand mathematics and data perhaps a little better than the average person.
 However, my love for analytics and numbers was one of the things that led me to start a career in financial services.

 Most people lack training in the subject of exponential math.
 That’s one of the reasons explaining compounding to financial clients is sometimes challenging.
 It’s also why it can be challenging to convince people about how quickly this virus is spreading.

 On March 8, the confirmed number of US coronavirus cases was at 500.
 On March 11, it was 1,000.
 On March 12, that number had risen to over 1,300.
 I believe this number is low ONLY because of a shortage of test kits.
 Once kits are made more available, I expect to see those numbers dramatically increase.

 According to several reliable epidemiological studies (you can read them here if you have an interest https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30260-9/fulltext the number of cases in the US will double every six days unless drastic intervention occurs.

 So, let’s look at the math here.
 Using a conservative baseline estimate of 2,000, and barring the introduction of some miracle vaccine or draconian isolation measures, the numbers play out like this: 1 million US cases by the end of April, 2 Million by May 7, and 4 million by May 13.
 The “miracle” of compounding at work…

 While it is true that only a small percentage of these coronavirus cases are fatal, many cases do require hospitalization.
-With a healthcare system that was already at near-capacity before the outbreak, we can expect an unprecedented strain on our healthcare system.
+With a healthcare system already at near capacity before the outbreak, we can expect an unprecedented strain on our healthcare system.
 It doesn’t take much imagination to see where this could lead.